 Interpretation Guidelines: A determination is added to the report to help users interpret the mold analysis results.
 A mold report is only one aspect of an indoor air quality investigation.
 The most important aspect of mold growth in a living space is the availability of water.
 Without a source of water, mold generally will not become a problem in buildings.
 These determinations are in no way meant to imply any health outcomes or financial decisions based solely on this report.
 For questions relating to medical conditions you should consult an occupational or environmental health physician or professional.
 CONTROL is a baseline sample showing what the spore count and diversity is at the time of sampling.
-The control sample(s) is usually collected outside of the structure being tested and used to determine if this sample(s) is similar in diversity and abundance to the inside sample(s).
+The control sample(s) is similar in diversity and abundance to the inside sample(s).

 ELEVATED means that the amount and/or diversity of spores, as compared to the control sample(s), and other samples in our database, are higher than expected.
 This can indicate that fungi have grown because of a water leak or water intrusion.
 Fungi that are considered to be indicators of water damage include, but are not limited to: Chaetomium, Fusarium, Memnoniella, Stachybotrys, Scopulariopsis, Ulocladium.
 NOT ELEVATED means that the amount and/or the diversity of spores, as compared to the control sample and other samples in our database, are lower than expected and may indicate no problematic fungal growth.
 UNUSUAL means that the presence of current or former growth was observed in the analyzed sample.
 An abundance of spores are present, and/or growth structures including hyphae and/or fruiting bodies are present and associated with one or more of the types of mold/fungi identified in the analyzed sample.

-and associated with one or more or the types or moraling identified in the arianyzed sample.
+NORMAL means that no presence of current or former growth was observed in the analyzed sample.
 If spores are recorded they are normally what is in the air and have settled on the surface(s) tested.